Pikaday/Pikaday/README.md

 Returns a basic JavaScript `Date` object of the selected day, or `null` if no selection.

-`picker.setDate('2012-01-01', preventOnSelect)`
+`picker.setDate('2012-01-01')`

 Set the current selection.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
-The second parameter is an optional boolean that disables triggering of the onSelect callback if true, allowing the date to be set silently.
+You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect callback (true), allowing the date to be set silently.

 `picker.getMoment()`

 Returns a [Moment.js][moment] object for the selected date (Moment must be loaded before Pikaday).

-`picker.setMoment(moment('14th Feburary 2013', 'DDo MMMM YYYY'), preventOnSelect)`
+`picker.setMoment(moment('14th Feburary 2013', 'DDo MMMM YYYY'))`

-Set the current selection with a [Moment.js][moment] object (passed on to `setDate`).
+Set the current selection with a [Moment.js][moment] object (see `setDate` for details).

 ### Change current view